PUBLIC TENDERS LAW IN TURKEY

 The result of the tender will be declared to the person whose bid is accepted and to the other bidders within three days after the approval of tendering official in accordance with the Art.41.

 The issue of contract is regulated under the Art.42.
 Within ten days after the conclusion of the period in the Art.41 (three days), the person whose bid is accepted will be invited to sign the contract in condition of giving the contract bond.
-For “foreign bidders” twelve days more will be added to this period.
+To “foreign bidders” twelve days more will be given.

 THE PROCEDURE OF JOINING PUBLIC TENDERS IN SCOPE OF THE LAW NUMBERED 2886

 Effective as of the date that the Law numbered 4734 has entered into force the provisions of the State Tender Law numbered 2886 are not applicable in the public tenders which are within the scope of Law No. 4734.
 The subject of tenders that are in scope of the Law numbered 2886 are purchase, sale, service, building, rent, barter, establishment of incorporeal rights on property and transportation defined as under the Art1.
 Again the same Article regulates the administrations of which its tenders are dependent on the Law as, the administrations in scope of the general budget, annexed budget administrations, special administrations and municipals.

 According to the Art.2 paragraph 4 of the Law numbered 2886 “the tenders are issued in the seasons when the most reasonable prices can be achieved, unless needed otherwise”.
 This provision makes it easier for public administrations to issue tenders.

 There are five procedures of tender regulated in the Law 2886 as sealed bidding, restricted tender procedure, open tender procedure, negotiated tender procedure, competition procedure.